 Who is a stipend good for?

-While health insurance stipends come with some extra taxes, they can be a good option for organizations that have a lot of employees who qualify for premium tax credits.
+While health insurance stipends come with extra taxes compared to HRAs, they can be a good option for organizations with many employees who qualify for premium tax credits.

-With premium tax credits, also known as health insurance premium subsidies, individuals can receive a discount on their individual health insurance plan.
-However, if the employee is offered an HRA, they may have to either reduce their tax credit by their allowance amount, or opt out of it altogether in order to participate in the HRA.
+With premium tax credits, also known as health insurance premium subsidies, individuals can receive a discount on their individual health insurance plans.
+However, if the employee is offered an HRA, they may have to either reduce their tax credit by their allowance amount or opt-out of it altogether to participate in the HRA.

 What is a health reimbursement arrangement?

 Another alternative to group health insurance is an HRA.
-Health insurance stipends may be straightforward to set up, but the fact that they're taxable is an understandable downside for many employers.
+Health insurance stipends may be straightforward to set up, but the fact that they're taxable can be a downside for many employers.
 Stipends also don't work for organizations with 50 or more full-time equivalent employees (FTEs), as it isn't a formal health benefit that meets the Affordable Care Act’s standards for applicable large employers (ALEs).

-There are several different types of HRAs that are a good fit for businesses of all sizes.
+Several different types of HRAs are a great fit for organizations of all sizes.
 For example, the qualified small employer HRA (QSEHRA) is designed specifically for employers with fewer than 50 employees.

-Another option is the individual coverage HRA (ICHRA) that works for businesses of all sizes, and allows for additional customization with class sizes.
+Another option is the individual coverage HRA (ICHRA), which works for businesses of all sizes, and allows for additional customization with class sizes.
 For example, if you want to offer a group plan to some employees and an HRA allowance to the rest, an ICHRA makes that possible.

-Finally there's the group coverage HRA (GCHRA), also known as an integrated HRA.
-This is meant to be paired with a traditional group health insurance plan.
-This is a good option for employers with a high deductible health plan that are looking to help cover the out-of-pocket costs that aren't fully paid for by the group plan.
+Finally, there's the group coverage HRA (GCHRA), also known as an integrated HRA.
+This is meant to be paired with a traditional group health plan.
+This is a good option for employers with a high deductible health plan (HDHP) that are looking to help cover the out-of-pocket costs that aren't fully paid for by the group plan.

-Whether you choose a taxable health insurance stipend or a tax-free reimbursement arrangement, there are several personalized benefits options available to you as a small or medium sized business owner that makes offering health benefits affordable, flexible, and easy to administer.
+Whether you choose a taxable health insurance stipend payment or a tax-free reimbursement arrangement, several personalized benefits options are available to you as a small or medium-sized business owner that makes offering health benefits affordable, flexible, and easy to administer.